aws-samples/the-aws-step-functions-workshop/content/module-8/step-5/index.en.md

 weight: 105
 ---

-## Manually delete the state machine

 :::alert{header="Important" type="warning"}
-Follow the instructions given below only if you are trying this in your own account.
+Follow the instructions on this page if you would like to clean up resources in your own account.
+Event Engine accounts do not require cleanup.
 :::

+## Manually delete the state machine

 Navigate to **Step Functions**
 If you named the state machines per the instructions provided: